assafom/hackathon-nervosnetwork/step-12/README.md

-# Port Truffle and React based DApp to Nervos' Polyjuice
+# Port Truffle and CRA based DApp to Nervos' Polyjuice

 ## How I ported my Ethereum DApp to Polyjuice (and how you can too)